Q & A

 A growing number of states are allowing dentists to hire midlevel dental providers known as dental therapists to provide more patients with routine care.

-This page was updated on Wednesday, April 27, to clarify that the Alaska Native Tribal Health Consortium, and not the government of Alaska, introduced the dental therapists that operate in the state’s native communities.
+This page was updated April 27, 2017, to clarify that the Alaska Native Tribal Health Consortium, not the government of Alaska, introduced the use of dental therapists who operate in the state's native communities.
+It was also updated on April 3, 2018, to increase the number of people living in areas with dentist shortages in the United States.

 Q: What are dental therapists?